gmcauliffe/meteor-project/README.md

 * **Routing**: If logged in the user is redirected to their home page from all manually entered urls.
 If home page is accessed directly without logging in the user is redirected to the login page.
 * **Remember Me**: At login the user can choose if they want the site to remember them and keep them logged in.

-Code is DRY and modular, following the recommended Meteor application structure.

 ### Getting Started

 1. Fork and clone this repository.